JorjaFox/website/_posts-old-blog/2011-02-17-csi-11x15-targets-of-obsession.md

 title: 'CSI 11&#215;15 "Targets of Obsession" Discussion Post (updated)'
 date: '2011-02-17T10:02:32-08:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Even though we don''t know if Jorja''s in this episode (I don''t think she is...) we may as well have a topic open for the death of the Bieb. <em>Updated at 10:15pm ET</em>'
+excerpt: 'Even though we don''t know if Jorja''s in this episode (I don''t think she is...) we may as well have a topic open for the death of the Bieb. _Updated at 10:15pm ET_'
 layout: post
 guid: 'https://jorjafox.net/?p=3129'
 permalink: /2011/csi-11x15-targets-of-obsession/